-An elaborate scam or a genuine commemoration of Fr Pat Noise.
+An elaborate scam or a genuine commemoration of Father Pat Noise.

 Dublin City Council is to remove a commemorative plaque from O'Connell Bridge in Dublin after it emerged that it was unofficially erected.
 The plaque is dedicated to a Fr Pat Noise, who allegedly died in suspicious circumstances when his carriage plunged into the River Liffey in 1919.
-The Council, however say that they have never heard of him, prompting speculation that the whole story could be an elaborate hoax.
+Dublin City Council, however, says that it has never heard of him, prompting speculation that the whole story could be an elaborate hoax.

 The plaque which measures just six by eight inches has gone relatively unnoticed by passers-by.